Background pattern

 Phenylephrine is a sympathomimetic that acts by reducing nasal congestion.

-This medication is indicated for symptomatic relief of catarrhal and flu-like processes that are accompanied by fever, mild or moderate pain and nasal congestion.
+This medication is indicated for the symptomatic relief of catarrhal and flu-like processes that occur with fever, mild or moderate pain, and nasal congestion.

-You should consult a doctor if symptoms worsen or do not improve after 5 days and fever does not subside after 3 days of treatment.
+You should consult a doctor if your condition worsens or does not improve after 5 days and the fever after 3 days of treatment.

-2. What you need to know before starting to take Serragrip
+2. What you need to know before taking Serragrip

 Do not take Serragrip:

-• If you have any liver disease, or thyroid disease (such as hyperthyroidism), or any serious heart or artery disease (such as angina pectoris and severe coronary disease) or phaeochromocytoma.
+• If you have any liver disease, thyroid disease (such as hyperthyroidism), or severe heart or artery disease (such as angina pectoris and severe coronary artery disease) or pheochromocytoma.

-• Children under 12 years old cannot take this medication.
+• Children under 12 years of age cannot take this medication.

 Warnings and precautions

-• Avoid taking this medication with other medications that contain paracetamol, as high doses may cause liver damage.
+• You should avoid taking this medication simultaneously with other medications that contain paracetamol, as high doses can lead to liver damage.
 Do not use more than one medication that contains paracetamol without consulting your doctor.

-• In chronic alcoholics, be careful not to take more than 3 packets per day (2 g/day) of paracetamol.
+• In chronic alcoholics, you should be cautious not to take more than 3 sachets per day (2 g/day) of paracetamol.

-• In patients with kidney disease, or lung disease, in patients with anemia, urethral obstruction, glaucoma of the closed angle, prostate hypertrophy, urinary retention, high blood pressure (hypertension) and diabetes mellitus, consult your doctor before taking this medication, as taking it may worsen these conditions.
+• In patients with kidney or lung disease, in patients with anemia, obstruction of the vesical neck, closed-angle glaucoma, prostate hypertrophy, urinary retention, high blood pressure (hypertension), and diabetes mellitus, you should consult your doctor before taking this medication, as taking it may worsen these diseases.

-• Older patients should not take this medication as they are more prone to adverse effects even at the usual adult dose.
+• Elderly patients should not take this medication, as they are more prone to experiencing side effects even at the usual dose for adults.

 Paracetamol should be administered with caution in the following situations:

-• In cases of glucose-6-phosphate dehydrogenase deficiency (G6PD) (may cause hemolytic anemia)
+• In case of glucose-6-phosphate dehydrogenase (G6PD) deficiency (may cause hemolytic anemia)

 During treatment with Serragrip, inform your doctor immediately if:

-• You have severe diseases, such as severe kidney failure or sepsis (when bacteria and their toxins circulate in the blood, causing damage to organs), or if you have malnutrition, chronic alcoholism, or if you are also taking flucloxacillin (an antibiotic).
-A severe disease called metabolic acidosis (a blood and fluid anomaly) has been reported in patients in these situations when using paracetamol at regular doses for a prolonged period or when taking paracetamol with flucloxacillin.
-Symptoms of metabolic acidosis may include: severe respiratory distress with deep and rapid breathing, drowsiness, feeling unwell (nausea) and vomiting.
+• If you have severe diseases, such as severe renal failure or sepsis (when bacteria and their toxins circulate in the blood, causing organ damage), or if you have malnutrition, chronic alcoholism, or are also taking flucloxacillin (an antibiotic).
+A serious disease called metabolic acidosis (an anomaly in the blood and fluids) has been reported in patients in these situations when paracetamol is used at regular doses for a prolonged period or when paracetamol is taken with flucloxacillin.
+The symptoms of metabolic acidosis may include: severe respiratory distress with deep and rapid breathing, drowsiness, feeling of discomfort (nausea) and vomiting.

 Use in children

-This medication is contraindicated in children under 12 years old.
+This medication is contraindicated in children under 12 years of age.

 Use of Serragrip with other medications